 your appliance needs call now

 The headline of this ad was the name of the company, which is not relevant to the keyword “appliance repair.”
-Unless you’re a big name brand, no one is going to recognize or even care about your name.
+Unless you’re a big-name brand, no one will recognize or even care about your name.
 It’s not compelling and there’s no congruence from keyword to the ad.

 Also, “family owned since 1939” is not a specific benefit.
 There’s implied benefit if the prospect puts two and two together and believes longevity equals good service.
 However, that’s a lot to ask and clearly does not follow the KISS principle.
 Stick to explicit benefits rather than implied benefits in your ads.